-Paddleboarding is one of the most popular water sports in the Turks and Caicos, has low environmental impact, and is great for keeping in shape.
+Paddleboarding is one of the most popular water sports in the Turks and Caicos, has a low environmental impact, and is great for keeping in shape.
 Paddleboarding is also commonly known as stand-up paddleboarding and SUPing.
 This water sport is very easy and quick to learn, and equipment is often available at many of the resorts and vacation rental villas in the country.
 Several excursion businesses also offer guided eco-tours by paddleboard and kayak in the spectacular marine wetlands of our islands.

 An excellent core workout, SUPing can be done by almost anyone, with very little practice.
-Wave surfing definitively requires quite a bit more dedication and experience, yet flat water cruising, general fun on the water, and exploring the wetlands of the Turks and Caicos is easily possible after only 5 minutes of instruction and a little practice.
+Wave surfing definitely requires quite a bit more dedication and experience, yet flat water cruising, general fun on the water, and exploring the wetlands of the Turks and Caicos is easily possible after only 5 minutes of instruction and a little practice.

 One of the great advantages that paddleboarding offers over kayaking is a much better view into the water.
 The Turks and Caicos is home to an incredible marine environment that teems with wildlife, and the added height that paddleboarders have over the water makes it much easier to see the fish, stingrays, turtles, sharks, starfish, conch, and coral that are found in our mangrove wetlands and reefs.

 Eco-tours, where a group of paddleboarders or kayakers are led by a knowledgeable guide, are one of the best ways to experience our wetlands and mangrove estuaries.
 So many interesting creatures can be seen in the Turks and Caicos, yet many are also masters of camouflage, and someone with experience simply knows where to look.

 Some of the more interesting sightings include nurse sharks, lemon sharks, stingrays, conch, honeycomb cowfish, upside-down jellyfish, several varieties of starfish, green turtles, hawksbill turtles, and of course barracudas.
 Birdlife includes several types of herons and flamingos, oystercatchers, ospreys, pelicans, stilts, terns, and more.